 (g) Accuracy in reading instruments and recording observations;

-(h) Use of meteorological codes to record observations (for example, according to the Manual on the Global Data-processing and Forecasting System (WMO-No. 485) and the Manual on Codes (WMO-No. 306), Volumes I.1, I.2, I.3 and II).
+(h) Use of meteorological codes to record observations (for example, according to the Manual on the WMO Integrated Processing and PredictionSystem (WMO-No. 485) and the Manual on Codes (WMO-No. 306), Volumes I.1, I.2, I.3 and II).

 Competency 3: Perform a balloon-borne upper-air observation